Fly Fishing the Puget Sound

 The structure can come in many forms, with rocks, points, logs, and kelp beds being the most common.
 While the structure gives them a place to rest against the tidal current, they chase baitfish close to shore creating a feeding frenzy right in front of you.Much of the time, you will be casting baitfish patterns to rising trout just ahead of you, more often however, you will cast over structure where the trout are likely to be holding.
 As you cast to these native trout, you twitch and strip your fly awaiting their aggressive strike.
 These native trout average about 10-12 inches, with some slightly smaller and many others much larger.
 With a little persistence, one can hook into a 20-inch or larger trout.

-For the months of August through October however, the most popular fish to chase is the Coho or “silver” salmon.
-These fish, while still in the saltwater, ranging from 18 inches to 15 pounds, at times feel unlandable.
+Fly fishing Puget Sound during the months of August through October however, the most popular fish to chase is the Coho or “silver” salmon.
+These fish, while still in the saltwater, ranging from 18 inches to 15 pounds, at times feel too powerful to land.
 Absolutely one of the best game fish in the world!

-Many locals are firm believers that this is a 7-8 month a year fishery, with most of the cutthroat heading into spawing waters for the winter.
+Many locals are firm believers that this is a 7-8 month a year fishery, with most of the cutthroat heading into spawning waters for the winter.
 This is simply not the case.
-As you fish the winter months of November through February, you will find fish that have obviously not been in fresh water for a long time.
+While fly fishing Puget Sound in the winter months of November through February, you will find fish that have obviously not been in fresh water for a long time.
 Covered in sea lice, girthy and strong, these fish are just waiting for anything resembling food to come by.
 The winter months can actually be some of the most productive SRC fishing available and even fewer anglers are tackling the beaches this time of year.

 This is a walk and wade trip limited to two persons per guide.
 Because of the proximity of many of these estuaries, this makes a great half-day trip for the business traveler who is on a more stringent time schedule but wants to get away from the hotel and see some of the beautiful surroundings Seattle has to offer.